 Note that SSL encryption needs to be enabled on each form separately and the best is to do it on all your active forms.

-If you already have our Plus or higher subscription, but are not sure if your forms have HTTPS connection, follow the procedure we described above to make sure that “SSL Encryption” is on.
+In case you are not sure if your forms have SSL certificate, follow the procedure we described above to make sure that “SSL Encryption” is on.

 Step 2: Update your form’s link/code where you shared it